 Skip to main content

 The table visualization presents query results in a structured grid.
-Unlike the raw results table in the query panel, the table visualization is designed for sharing β€” it supports pivots, column display overrides, conditional formatting, custom styling, and inline bar/link/image column rendering.
+Unlike the raw results table in the query panel, the table visualization is designed for sharing — it supports pivots, conditional formatting, custom styling, and a per-cell menu for links, copy, and drill-down.

 Showing and hiding columns